skilldrick/easy6502/index.markdown

 In this example, `$f0` contains the value `$01` and `$f1` contains the value `$cc`.
 The instruction `JMP ($f0)` causes the processor to look up the two bytes at `$f0` and `$f1` (`$01` and `$cc`) and put them together to form the address `$cc01`, which becomes the new program counter.
-Compile and step through the program above to see what happens.
+Assemble and step through the program above to see what happens.
 I'll talk more about `JMP` in the section on [Jumping](#jumping).